Accounting and Decision Support Systems (11216.2)

 This unit has a strong focus on two areas of IT widely used in accounting practices.
 These are set out below.

-1) Accounting software packages for small to medium sized businesses.
+1) Accounting software packages for small to medium sized businesses, including XERO and EXCEL.

 2) Developing, interpreting and understanding the limitations of spreadsheet-based decision support models